 Iceland is located on the northern hemisphere, close to the polar circle.
 Giving the benefits of having midnight sun in the summer and northern lights during the winter time.

-The Midnight Sun is a natural phenomenon occurring between May and August, with a peak around the Summer Solstice, 21st of June.
-This surprising phenomenon is due to the tilt of Earth’s axis towards the sun during Icelandic summer.
+The Midnight Sun is a natural phenomenon occurring between May and August, with a peak around the Summer Solstice, the 21st of June.
+This surprising phenomenon is due to the tilt of the Earth’s axis towards the sun during Icelandic summer.
 This tilt, along with the Earth revolving around the sun, is also responsible for the different seasons during the year.
 In fact, each year the North part of the Earth tilts towards the sun between April and September and vice versa for the South between September and April.
 As a result, the season is reversed between the Northern hemisphere and the Southern one.
 The closer you are to the North or South Pole, the more drastic the change is between summer and winter.

 Although the midnight sun can be seen in all countries nearby the Arctic or Antarctic Circle, in Iceland you can enjoy those additional hours of daylight to party all night long in the Northernmost capital of the world: Reykjavík.
 The Icelandic capital is the closest to the Arctic Circle, making the city the most accessible location to see the midnight sun.

-Other people like to spend their night of daylight exploring unique landscapes Iceland has to offer, with fewer people.
+Other people like to spend their night of daylight exploring the unique landscapes Iceland has to offer, with fewer people.
 During this time of the year, there is also the famous Secret Solstice festival, with performers from all around the world.
-There, you can party all day and all night long, dancing and singing on your favorite songs.
+There, you can party all day and all night long, dancing and singing your favorite songs.

 Northern Lights are caused by collisions between electrically charged particles from the sun that enter the Earth atmosphere.
 The lights can be seen above the magnetic poles of the Northern and Southern hemispheres.
 They are also called Aurora Borealis in the North and Aurora Australis in the South.
 Pale green and pink are the most common colors you can observe, the variations of colors depending on the type of gas particles that are colliding.